shenlab-sinai/DeepRegFinder/README.md

 However, this approach may fail due to software incompatibility.
 In that case, you can manually install each package.
 If a particular version is incompatible or becomes unavailable, you may install the current default version and it shall work just fine.

+### Install featureCounts
+The preprocessing module relies on a program called `featureCounts` from the [Subread](http://subread.sourceforge.net/) package for short read counting.
+If you install the dependencies using Anaconda, the **Subread** package is already installed and you don't need to do anything.
+If you install the dependencies using pip, you'll need to install the **Subread** package manually and make sure `featureCounts` is in your `PATH`.

 ### Install DeepRegFinder
 After all the dependencies have been installed, go to the project folder and run the following command to install DeepRegFinder:

 `pip install -e .`

+### About Operating Systems
+DeepRegFinder has been tested under Linux and Mac.
+We never tested it under Windows.
+You may have to use a simulated terminal such as [Cygwin](https://www.cygwin.com/).

 ## Running the pipeline
 The pipeline has three modules: preprocessing, training and prediction.
 You can execute each module separately, which provides a lot of flexibility.
 The basic procedure for running each step is to first gather all the required input files, fill out a YAML configuration file and then run the corresponding program.
 We have provided example configuration files for you to easily follow.
 If you installed DeepRegFinder properly, the three `drfinder-xxx.py` scripts shall already be in your `PATH`.
 You can go to your own project folder and issue commands from there.
 Use the configuration files in DeepRegFinder's repository as your starting points.